- 16th Century Grade II Listed Sussex Farmhouse

 - Substantial Garage/Workshop

-- Around 2.9 acres of Gardens & Paddocks
+- Just over 2 acres of Gardens & Paddocks

 - No Chain

-A fabulous, 4,152 sq.ft, 16th Century, Grade II listed Sussex farmhouse, comprising as many as six bedrooms, five bathrooms and six reception rooms, with fabulous far reaching views and approximately 2.9 acres of gardens and paddocks, linked annex accommodation and a substantial garage/workshop outbuilding of 1,006 sq.ft that also offers potential, subject to any planning consents.
+In need of complete modernisation throughout is this fabulous, 4,152 sq.ft, 16th Century, Grade II listed Sussex farmhouse, comprising as many as six bedrooms, five bathrooms and six reception rooms, with fabulous far reaching views and just over 2 acres of gardens and paddocks, linked annex accommodation and a substantial garage/workshop outbuilding of 1,006 sq.ft that also offers potential, subject to any planning consents.
 NO CHAIN.
 EPC Rating: N/A

 Sypsies forms an impressive and substantial Grade II listed house, offering spacious and impressive, characterful accommodation over three floors, to include a linked one bedroom, ground floor annex.
 There is also a substantial, detached garage/workshop which offers significant potential for further uses, subject to any necessary planning consents.

 The property sits well within its plot of approximately 2.089 acres, enjoying far-reaching views from the rear garden across open fields and woodland.
-To the west side of the garden (adjacent to the large outbuilding) is one paddock reaching woodland at the far end, and on the opposite side of the lane is a further paddock of around 0.824 acres, making the whole plot just under 3 acres in total.
+To the west side of the garden (adjacent to the large outbuilding) is one paddock reaching woodland at the far end.

 The accommodation includes features atypical of the era, including open fireplaces, including a wonderful inglenook to one of the sitting rooms.
 There is also exposed brickwork, sandstone and a mix of beamed ceilings and vaulted ceilings.
 The accommodation is over 4,000sq.ft, with as many as six/seven bedrooms, five bathrooms (three en-suite) and four/five reception rooms, plus Annexe accommodation.